Josh Donaldson Player Props: Yankees vs. Cardinals

-Josh Donaldson -- 1-for-5 with a home run and two RBI in his last game -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jack Flaherty on the hill, on July 1 at 2:15 PM ET.
+The New York Yankees and Josh Donaldson (.323 slugging percentage over his past 10 games, including two homers), take on starter Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-He notched a home run while going 1-for-5 in his last game against the Athletics.
+He had a hitless performance in his most recent game (0-for-4) against the Cardinals.

 Josh Donaldson Game Info & Props vs. the Cardinals